HKati/pulse-release-gates-0.1/docs/FUTURE_LIBRARY.md

 4. Run all cells.

-   The notebook will render:
+The notebook will render, among other things:

 - paradox history across runs (zones and tensions),
-   - instability / risk score trends over time,
+- instability / risk-zone trends over time,
+- decision streaks over PASS / FAIL runs,
+- Pareto coverage for paradox axes,
+- a weighted Paradox histogram by zone (v0),
-   - EPF signal trends, if EPF is enabled,
+- EPF signal trends and overlays, if EPF is enabled,
+- an EPF-only histogram panel (v0) for the distribution of EPF scores,
-   - high‑level resolution hints derived from the paradox history.
+- high-level resolution hints derived from the paradox history.

 ---